 Revenue refers to the income you get from a business activity in a given time.
-You can calculate revenue by multiplying the per-unit cost of goods or services by the quantity of units sold.
+You can calculate earnings by multiplying the per-unit cost of goods or services by the number of units sold.

 Usually represented as a percentage, Owner's Equity refers to the owner's part of business assets.